bodywork-ml/bodywork-docs/docs/user_guide.md

 : This will be used to label all Kubernetes resources deployed for this pipeline.

 `docker_image`
 : The container image to use for remote execution of pipeline stages.
-This should be set to `bodyworkml/bodywork-core:latest`, which will be pulled from [DockerHub](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core).
-You are free to specify custom images, based on the [official Bodywork image](https://github.com/bodywork-ml/bodywork-core/blob/master/Dockerfile).
+This should be set the version of the Bodywork CLI that you are using - e.g., `bodyworkml/bodywork-core:3.0.0`, which will be pulled from [DockerHub](https://hub.docker.com/repository/docker/bodyworkml/bodywork-core).
+You are free to create custom images that you can base on the official Bodywork [Dockerfile](https://github.com/bodywork-ml/bodywork-core/blob/master/Dockerfile).

 `DAG`
 : A description of the pipeline workflow - i.e., which stages to include in which step, and the order to run them in